harbour/harbour.github.io/contribs.md

 ## hbpgsql

-Harbour Low Level api for PostgreSQL RDBMS.
-Includes a dbf2pg.prg utility to convert a .dbf file into a PostgreSQL table.
+Harbour Low Level API for PostgreSQL RDBMS.
+Includes a `dbf2pg.prg` utility to convert a `.dbf` file into a PostgreSQL table.

 ## hbsqlit3